The queue is a linear list in which we can insert data from one end and delete data from another end.

 - Priority queue

-To implement a linear queue we need to define two variables called front which holds the index of the first element and rear which hold the last element of the queue and an array to hold the elements of the queue.
+To implement a linear queue we need to define two variables called a front which holds the index of the first element and rear which hold the last element of the queue and an array to holds the elements of the queue.

 whenever we want to add an element to the queue we need to increase the rear part of the queue and whenever we want to delete an element from the queue we need to increase the front part of the queue.